cvqnguyen/formula_1_exploration/README.md

 ## Dataset

 The dataset came from Ergast which is a public API.
-There were SQL database dumps provided, which contained over 13 data frames correlating with the entirety of the history of Formula 1 Racing. http://ergast.com/mrd/db
+There were SQL database dumps provided, which contained 13 data frames correlating with the entirety of the history of Formula 1 Racing.

+* Circuits
+* Constructor Results
+* Constructors
+* Driver Standings
+* Drivers
+* Lap Times
+* Pit Stops
+* Qualifying
+* Races
+* Results
+* Seasons
+* Status

+http://ergast.com/mrd/db